 Among sports and fitness businesses that purchase workers’ compensation insurance with Insureon, 19% pay less than $600 per year and 56% pay between $600 and $1,200 per year.
 The cost depends primarily on the number of workers and their level of occupational risk.

-Sports and fitness professionals pay a median premium of less than $35 per month, or $400 per year, for professional liability insurance.
-Also known as errors and omissions insurance, this policy offers critical coverage for personal trainers, yoga teachers, and other fitness professionals whose work depends on their expertise.
+Personal trainers and fitness instructors pay a median premium of less than $35 per month, or $400 per year, for professional liability insurance.
+Also known as errors and omissions insurance (E&O), this policy offers critical coverage for personal trainers, yoga teachers, and other fitness professionals whose work depends on their expertise.

 Professional liability insurance can help cover the cost of lawsuits related to professional mistakes and accusations of negligence.
 Sports and fitness professionals can often add this policy to their BOP or general liability policy for increased coverage and savings.